Skip to main content

 2. Proxy Agent Number

 What it does: Controls which phone number appears when your AI calls the human agent.
 Why it matters: Human agents often screen calls or have different behavior based on caller ID.
-Using a familiar number helps ensure your agents will answer the proxy call.
+Using a familiar number helps ensure your agent will answer the proxy call.
 How it works: This is the first step of warm transfer - your AI needs to call the human agent to brief them before bringing in the customer, and this setting determines what caller ID they see.
 Configuration:

 • Format Required: E.164 format (+1234567890)